Teton dam breaking

 “Everyday Preparedness”:

-When my husband and I married, we both already had well-stocked homes in terms of tangible things.
-So when we received cash or checks as wedding gifts, we chose to use that money to create a fully stocked pantry including long-term food items such as whole grains, honey, olive oil, etc. The problem was though that I wasn’t exactly familiar with how to use those kinds of items.
-Somehow it just didn’t right to purchase items only to stash them away in the corner of the basement and forget about them.
+When I got married, we both already had well-stocked homes in terms of tangible things.
+So when we received cash or checks as wedding gifts, we chose to use that money to create a fully stocked pantry, including long-term food items such as whole grains, honey, olive oil, etc. The problem was, though, that I wasn’t exactly familiar with how to use those kinds of items.
+Somehow it just didn’t feel right to purchase items only to stash them away in the corner of the basement and forget about them.
 So, I decided to start learning how to use what I had on hand.
 Doing this actually led me to see holes in my supplies and enabled me to start asking myself “what if” kinds of questions.
-In spite of the gross poverty I witnessed in the Philippines, whenever a good meal was served, it was always a celebratory occasion and one worthy of singing and laughing sharing.
+In spite of the gross poverty I witnessed in the Philippines, whenever a good meal was served, it was always a celebratory occasion and one worthy of singing and laughing and sharing.
 As a result, I found that my missionary experience influenced a lot of my “what if” kinds of questions.
-For example, “This homemade bread is delicious but what if I had to make it without electricity like I experienced so often in the Philippines?”
+For example, “This homemade bread is delicious, but what if I had to make it without electricity, as I have experienced so often in the Philippines?”
 Consequently, I’d find a solution, use it, and then come up with another slew of “what if” kinds of questions.
 Living this way led to me discovering many other areas of essential living that required the same kind of “What if” questions followed by the solutions.
-The goal my husband and I had set for ourselves was that any time we found a vulnerability in our everyday living, we’d find a way to counter that scenario and replace a vulnerability with peace.
+The goal I had set for myself was that any time I found a vulnerability in our everyday living, I’d find a way to counter that scenario and replace a vulnerability with peace.
 This thought process is what led me to learn that “emergency preparedness” was just the tip of the iceberg and that if I actually focused on realistic solutions for the everyday challenges that come our way, I’d inevitably be ready for the more serious crises.

-It was during this period that my husband and I came up with the Ten Principles of Preparedness.
-Each time we came up with another vulnerability in our life, we would essentially de-construct the scenario and follow the ripple effects of that scenario backwards so that we could be sure that we addressed the initial trigger of the sequence.
+It was during this period that I came up with the Ten Principles of Preparedness.
+Each time I came up with another vulnerability in my life, I would essentially de-construct the scenario and follow the ripple effects of that scenario backwards so that I could be sure that I addressed the initial trigger of the sequence.

 When the Teton Dam broke, there were all kinds of small things that could have been taken seriously that would have prevented the entire collapse, but engineers and work crews only saw those warnings as insignificant distractions.
 Our idea was to focus on what some may see as “insignificant distractions” in an effort to eliminate the catastrophic crises.